We are excited for your visit! Attractions, shops, hotels and restaurants are open with only a few exceptions.

 3 Important Tips for a Safer Trip...

 Required: Wear a mask in public places.
 Wearing a mask when you are in close proximity to other parties is shown to reduce the spread of the virus by about one third.
-Masks are required in Hamilton County – where Chattanooga is located – from at least Friday, July 10 through September 8.
+Masks are required in Hamilton County – where Chattanooga is located.
 View the complete mandate, details and exceptions here.
 Wearing a mask will not only help you and your loved ones stay safer, it also helps protect our 30,000 hospitality workers that interact with hundreds of people every day.
 Need a mask?
-The Hamilton County Health Department has free masks, or for purchase, try Four Bridges Outfitters, Blue Skies, Belle Rive Boutique or Off the Rack.
+Get a cute, comfortable, cotton mask from our online store and show your love for Chattanooga.
+Other options include a free mask from the Hamilton County Health Department or one for purchase from Four Bridges Outfitters, Blue Skies, Belle Rive Boutique or Off the Rack.

 Physically distance from other parties whenever possible.
 We don’t like to say socially distance, because a trip to Chattanooga is a very social outing.
 But physical distancing by being 6+ feet apart from other parties helps reduce the spread of the virus significantly.
 Restaurants and attractions have put in place distancing measures to help make your visit safer.